 What exactly will my donation be used for?

-If I donate money, will I know the name of the athlete who receives it?
+If I donate to CAN Fund, will I find out the name of the athlete my donation is supporting?

 Why should Canadians support this fund?